-A skilled personal injury attorney, like G. Wayne Van Bibber, will argue that a plaintiff’s failure to wear his or her seat belt did not attribute to the cause of the accident in any way.
+A skilled personal injury attorney will argue that a plaintiff’s failure to wear his or her seat belt did not attribute to the cause of the accident in any way.
 Failing to wear a seat belt might have made the plaintiff’s injuries worse, but it certainly did not help to cause the accident itself.
 Thus, failure to wear a seat belt cannot logically be considered comparative negligence.

 WHAT IS COMPARATIVE FAULT

 and How does it affect in West Virginia Auto Injury Claims